ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 specific device (instead the underlying platform is targeted), and any device or device id keys specified will be ignored.
 Iteration keys, i.e. count, wait and duration, are also ignored.
+\n\n
+One RCQT action can perform only one check at the time.
+Checks are decoded in this order:\n

+- If 'package' key is detected, packaging check will be performed
+- If 'user' key is detected, user check will be performed
+- If 'os_versions' and 'kernel_versions' keys are detected, OS check will be performed
+- If 'soname', 'arch' and 'ldpath' keys are detected, linker/loader check will be performed
+- If 'file' key is detected, file check will be performed

+All other keys not pertinent to the detected action are ignored.

 @subsection usg71 7.1 Packaging Check